BorisRado/azure-functions-plugin/README.md

     Not sure why it happens, online some people report the same issue but no solution on how to fix it, e.g. [this stackoverflow](https://stackoverflow.com/questions/60284151/azure-zip-push-deployment-for-a-function-app-doesnt-work)
 * When deploying on Linux, the log messages from kumuluz are not displayed.
 [Here](https://stackoverflow.com/questions/44657584/azure-function-apps-logs-not-showing) it is written that logs are fragile, but the proposed solution does not work;
 * Slow first response after several hours of inactivity;

+### Notes
+* If getting the `Unable to open a connection to your app.
+This may be due to any network security groups or IP restriction rules that you have placed on your app.
+To use log streaming, please make sure you are able to access your app directly from your current network.` message when trying to connect to logs, make sure to clear the cache.
+* If deploying on linux with consumption plan, the logs are not shown in the streaming log tab.
+Either deploy on premium plan (then go to app service logs and configure to use file system logs) or use live metric stream, see [the docs](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/azure-functions/streaming-logs.md).